 You might also want to check carefully the conditions relating to your accumulation of any no claims discount and precisely how much excess you may need to pay in the event of a claim.

-If you are accustomed to taking your caravan with you for extended holidays on the Continent, make sure to arrange insurance with the appropriate European cover.
+If you are accustomed to taking your caravan with you for extended holidays on the continent, make sure to arrange insurance with the appropriate European cover.
+(At Cover4Caravans, free continental cover for between 240 and 280 days per annum is always included in our cover).

 Mitigating the risks